davigiroux/davigiroux/README.md

 # Davi Giroux

-Senior Frontend Engineer with 10+ years in software development and 6+ building with React and TypeScript.
+Senior Fullstack Engineer with 10+ years in software development and 6+ building with React and TypeScript.
 Currently working on growth and marketing engineering at Coinbase.

 ## What I work with